asantra/DiPhotonClassicCodeRepository/ArkaCode/SmallNtupleMakerFromggNtuple/README.md

 Each file should be in a separate line.
 Hit enter after the last line.
 For explanation see this https://github.com/asantra/DiPhotonClassicCodeRepository/blob/master/ArkaCode/NtuplesForSignalEfficiency/README.md
 2. Run the makeGGjobs.py like this:
-python makeGGjobs.py <no of divideJobs> <textfile containing list of files>
+python makeGGjobs.py "no of divideJobs" "textfile containing list of files"

 3. If number of lines in .txt file is M and no of divideJobs is N, then MN number of condor jobs will be submitted.